johnshlee0/example_code/README.md

 ### In the **ImageSlide&Hash** example code:

 -- ABSTRACT --
-In a one-page website, users must be able to land on a specific page with a provided link, rather than always scrolling down from the top each time they visit.
+In a single-page website, users must be able to land on a specific page with a provided link, rather than always scrolling down from the top each time they visit.
 Also an image-slider was implemented for each page(Post component).

 -- CHALLENGE --